buzz-lang/BittyBuzz/README.md

 BittyBuzz is an implementation of the
 [Buzz programming language](http://the.swarming.buzz) for microcrontrollers.
-BittyBuzz is designed to fit a 64k EEPROM and work with as little as 2k of RAM.
+BittyBuzz is designed to fit a 32k flash memory and work with as little as 2k of RAM.

 While the BittyBuzz VM has a number of limitations with respect to the original Buzz VM, BittyBuzz supports 100% of the Buzz bytecode.